The

 UBUD YOU BEAUTY

 After arriving just outside of the Balinese capital Denpasar, hop in a cab and head north toward Ubud's emerald green rice terraces.
-The sights and sounds of this mecca of culture, arts, and spirituality should shake you from that jet lag slumber.

 Discover